-Currently we see a buyer’s market: there are more companies offered than sought.
+Currently we see a buyer’s market: the supply of companies for sale exceeds demand.
 This means that buyers can choose carefully.
 Buyers, both strategic and financial, are picky nowadays.
-They themselves are well aware of all the risks associated with an acquisition, mostly through (due diligence) investigation and try to exclude the contractual risks as much as possible.
+They themselves are well aware of all the risks associated with an acquisition, mostly through (due diligence) investigation.
+Therefore, they try to avoid the contractual risks as much as possible.

 As a result, the sales process is not always successful.
-Does that only have to do with critical buyers?
-In many processes, the companies offered are actually not ready for sale.
-The results fell short of projections, necessary investments have not been performed yet or management is not at full strength.
-In a tough economic market, the current situation often leads to lower price or even the ending of the sale process.
+But, that does not mean that picky buyers are to blame.
+In many M&A processes, the companies offered are not ready for selling.
+The results fell short of projections, necessary investments have not been performed yet, or the management is not at full strength.
+Timely and thorough preparation are key for maximising the feasibility and profit of a transaction.

-We see a thorough and timely preparation of a sale as a necessity to maximize feasibility and create best pricing.
-In our view, this preparation consists of careful analysis of the company, not only strengths, but also risks, opportunities and limitations.
-By means of this analysis, we can indicate how the risks can be reduced, for example, by strengthening management, by a wider spread of customers and suppliers or a better record of internal and external contracts
+In our view, preparation requires careful analysis of a company.
+Not only the strengths, but also the risks, opportunities, and limitations.
+By using this analysis, we can indicate how risks can be reduced, for example by strengthening management, or acquiring a broader range of customers and suppliers.

-Simultaneously to this process we can work out the next steps in the divestiture process, with an assessment of possibly interested buyers, researching if an auction procedure is viable and analysing what information could strengthen the bargaining position.
+Simultaneously, we can work out the next steps in the divestiture process, with an assessment of prospective buyers, researching if a tender procedure is viable, and analysing what information could strengthen the bargaining position.

 This thorough preparation will result in a faster and better final transaction process, which will immediately earn back its required investment.